edinella/beat/README.md

 });
 ```

-Is also possible to load dependencies after construction, with the same sintax:
+Is also possible to load dependencies after construction, with the same syntax:

 ```js
 var Beat = require('beat');